pheyth15/nestjs-assignments/README.md

-## Assignment Number 1 - Fibonacci Sequence
+## Assignment Number 2 - Prime Number Checker
 >Note: Each assignment has its designated branch.

 ### Running the assignment: